-(17) A description of the performance confirmation program that meets the requirements of subpart F of this part.
+(17) A description of the performance confirmation program that meets the requirements of Subpart F.

 (18) An identification and justification for the selection of those variables, conditions, or other items that are determined to be probable subjects of license specifications.
 Special attention must be given to those items that may significantly influence the final design.